 The Juvenile Justice & Advocacy Unit coordinates an annual scholarship program for students residing in Cook County.
-Three scholarships are awarded to students who will be attending a college or university in Illinois in the next academic year.
+Four scholarships are awarded to students who will be attending a college or university in Illinois in the next academic year.

 Send the completed application to

 The Juvenile Justice & Advocacy Unit works with community organizations to provide summer camps for youth.
 Participants benefit from spending time with positive adult role models while participating in educational and recreational activities.

 - Sheriff Announces Program to Help At-Risk MissingCOOK COUNTY, IL – The Cook County Sheriff’s Office is making free scent kits and training available [Read More]

 - Sheriff Announces Operation Deadly DistractionsCOOK COUNTY, IL – Cook County Sheriff’s Police have launched “Operation Deadly Distractions” to [Read More]

 - Driver Charged in Fatal Leyden Township Hit and RunA Chicago woman has been charged in a hit and run that killed a 37-year-old man, Cook County [Read More]

 - Chicago Man Charged with Promoting Prostitution, Armed Habitual Criminal Following Sheriff’s Police Vice Unit InvestigationA 31-year-old Chicago man has been charged with promoting prostitution and armed habitual criminal [Read More]